lapinskap/first-graph-algorithm/README.md

 ```javascript
 "Skirt-Tie,Pants-Belt,Pants-Jacket,Jacket-Coat,Skirt-Jacket"
 ```
+For example, "Skirt-Tie" means that we can't wear Tie without dressing Skirt.

-And we need to parse this string into a hash table/dictionary.
+First, we need to parse this string into a hash table/dictionary.

 ## Algorithm Schema
 Graph unilaterally directed